arborelia/albw-poptracker/README.md

 ## About

-This is an [EmoTracker](https://emotracker.net/) pack for tracking progress in The Legend of Zelda: A Link Between Worlds Randomizer.
+This is a PopTracker pack for tracking progress in The Legend of Zelda: A Link Between Worlds Randomizer.

 ## Release Notes